raspberrypilearning/world-builder/en/step_3.md

 + Check that you are in Playmode with the green tint and you have the mouse cursor over the Game view.
 + Check for any errors in the Console.
 If there are errors in GameObjects you are not using, such as NPCs, then you could delete the NPCs (you can copy them from another scene if you want them later.)
-+ Make sure that the SimpleController script is attached to the correct GameObject - your Player.
++ Make sure that the SimpleController script is attached to the Player GameObject (and not a different GameObject).

 --- /collapse ---